Krizario/Admin-Panel/README.md

-# larastart
+# admin-panel
-start admin for laravel
+Backoffice using Laravel 5